NitrofMtl/TimeOut/ReadMe.md

 ```
 timeout0.cancel();
 ```
-To set the timeout, there is 4 mode possible :
+To set the timeout, there is 4 modes possible :
 ```
 TIMEOUT_NORMAL 			//timer can be overwriten or cleared, you can just omit it, it have overload
 TIMEOUT_LOCK 				//timer cannot be overwriten